Yen8298/docs/pages/katalon-studio/docs/shopping-cart-prj.md

     2. Go to the **Shop** page.
     3. Next, we use the `addToCartWithGlobalVariable` custom keyword to:

-        - Add the product to cart.
+        - Add the product to the cart.
 The product is defined as a global variable in the execution profile.
         - Go to the **Cart** page.
         - Click **Proceed to checkout** to go to the **Checkout** page.